GrossfieldLab/loos/INSTALL.md

 pre-built copy of the documentation (found in the Docs/ directory), and will not need to re-make the docs unless you change the code.

-However, if you got LOOS from GitHub, you will need to either
+However, if you got LOOS from GitHub, you will need to either:

 1. consult the online documentation at http://loos.sourceforge.net/,

 2. build a new copy of the documentation.
 To do so, you will need to install Doxygen, graphviz, and dot (available in most package managers) and issue the following command: